Aberdeenshire Family Support Service

 Naloxone is a drug that can reverse the effects of opioid drugs like heroin, methadone, opium, codeine, morphine and buprenorphine.
 It is only effective for opioid overdoses and won’t work with any other drug.

-Carly Patterson is the Family Support Development Officer for Aberdeenshire.
+Carly Patterson – Aberdeenshire Family Support Development Officer